-ARTICLE X
+ARTICLE X HEALTH

-HEALTH

-- 1. Short Term Disability: Harvard University has a short term disability salary replacement program for absences up to six months.
-For more information regarding the University's Short Term Disability program (See Manual: Short Term Disability.) - 2.
+- 1. Short Term Disability: Harvard University has a short-term disability salary replacement program for absences up to six months.
+For more information regarding the University's Short-Term Disability program (See Manual: Short Term Disability.) - 2.
 Long Term Disability Plan: Staff members who are on a regular payroll and working at least 17 1⁄2 hours a week, or earning at least \$15,000 per year are eligible for Long Term Disability coverage.
 Staff members will pay a premium based on salary.
-Application to participate in the Long Term Disability Plan must be made within 30 days of employment or notification of initial eligibility, if later.
-Otherwise, applications can be filed at any other time are subject to evidence of insurability. - 3.
+Application to participate in the Long-Term Disability Plan must be made within 30 days of employment or notification of initial eligibility, if later.
+Otherwise, applications filed at any other time are subject to evidence of insurability. - 3.
+Life Insurance: Staff members who are on a regular payroll and working at least 17 1⁄2 hours a week, or earning at least \$15,000 per year are eligible for free Basic Life Insurance coverage equal to one-half annual base salary rounded to the nearest \$1,000.
+Effective January 1, 2020, Basic Life Insurance coverage for retirees will be capped at \$50,000. - 4.
 Dental: The dental plan offered effective January 1, 2017 is Delta Dental.
-Harvard's percentage (65%) contribution to the Level 1 dental plan premium will be equal for individuals and for families - 4.
+Harvard's percentage (65%) contribution to the Level 1 dental plan premium will be equal for individuals and for families - 5.
 Health: Harvard offers an array of health plan choices.
-Harvard's contribution to those plans will be a dollar amount equal to a percentage of the cost of the lowest-cost plan.
-Effective January 1, 2017, the percentage contribution (Tier I: 87% (Annual Salary < \$55,000); Tier II: 85% (Annual Salary \$55,000 \$75,000); Tier III: 80% (Annual Salary \$75,000-\$100,000), Tier IV 75% (Annual Salary Salary \$75,000-\$100,000)

-- >\$100,000)) for health plans will be the same for individuals and for families.
-Innetwork and out-of network costs are outlined on pages 45-46. - 5.
+Harvard's contribution to those plans will be a dollar amount equal to a percentage of the cost of the lowest-cost plan and based on the member's Salary Tier.
+The percentage contribution for health plans will be the same for individuals and for families.
+Effective January 1, 2022, the annual salary amounts for each salary tier will change.
+In-network and out-of-network costs and salary tier contributions are outlined on pages 45-46. - 6.
 Qualified Domestic Partners: Harvard and HUCTW agree that employees in committed domestic partner relationships, same-sex or opposite-sex, qualify for family health insurance coverage.
 Employees who want to obtain health and/or dental benefits for their domestic partner must first register their partnership with a municipality that allows formal registration of domestic partnerships.
-Further information about domestic partner coverage should be obtained from the Benefits Office (617-496-4001 or http://harvie.harvard.edu/Compensation_Benefits/Health_Benefits/) - 6.
-Copay Reimbursement Plan: Harvard University provides a copayment reimbursement benefits to assist HUCTW represented staff enrolled in a Harvard health plan with copayments (See pp. 45-46) - 7.
+Further information about domestic partner coverage should be obtained from the Benefits Office (617) 496-4001 or http://hr.harvard.edu/files/humanresources/files/benefitsspecialeligibility.pdf - 7.
+Copayment Reimbursement Plan: Harvard University provides a copayment reimbursement benefits to assist HUCTW represented staff enrolled in a Harvard health plan with copayments.
+(See the back of this Agreement) - 8.
 Health Care Group: During negotiations for a new Agreement in 2012, HUCTW and the University agreed to establish a special negotiating group on health care (the Health Care Group) to begin meeting on a regular basis one month after ratification of the 2012 Agreement.
 The Health Care Group will be composed of an equal number of University and HUCTW representatives and will confer regularly with mutually agreed-upon experts in the area of health care policy, health economics, and health promotion/wellness.